RobertRWu/Multi-Cycle-CPU/README.md

 ## Description

-A simple single cycle CPU with 54 instructions based on MIPS architecture.
+A simple multi-cycle CPU with 54 instructions based on MIPS architecture.